Are you growing a business based on recurring revenue?

 Company credit cards, manager authorizations, and other internal operations of the customer’s company all find their way into the updating process.
 So remove the risk, and make it easy.

-- Make the page mobile-responsive: Over 70% of updates happen on mobile devices.
-If your card update pages aren’t mobile-friendly, you risk losing these people to simple frustration– and that’s just not worth it.
+- Use mobile-responsive pages: Over 70% of updates happen on mobile devices.
+If your card update pages aren’t mobile-friendly, you risk losing these people to simple frustration when a form doesn’t load correctly.

-Bypass the log-in: Again, simplicity and ease of use are key on your card update pages.
-Simply put, if you ask for a password, and if it’s too difficult to remember or find it, they will churn.
+- Bypass the log-in: Again, simplicity and ease of use are key on your card update pages.
+If you ask a customer for a password, and they don’t immediately have access to their account, their churn risk gets much, much higher.

 - Enable Instant Verification: Verify payment method on-the-spot to improve recovery rates.
-With Churrn Buster, customers are notified while still on-page if the payment fails, which increases successful completions and decreases customer confusion.
+Churn Buster notifies customers while still on-page if the payment fails, so they can try again right away.
+When you have the attention of the account owner, don’t let them leave without a successful card update.

-- Encrypt the page: Keep your customers and their information safe– it’s your #1 priority.
-With Churn Buster, card information is passed directly to Stripe or Braintree, never touching Churn Buster servers.
-Every Capture link also has a built-in HMAC signature preventing attackers from determining the URLs of your pages.
+- Encrypt the page: Keep your customers and their information safe.
+If possible, pass payment info directly to the payment processor, never allowing it to touch your servers.
+As an extra precaution, Churn Buster Capture links also have a built-in HMAC signature preventing attackers from determining the URLs of billing forms.
 Each signature is built using customer-unique keys, and an off-site encrypted key.

 - Check-in on your pages: You never want to send a faulty card update page to a customer, it’s a massive load of friction on their experience.
 Create a schedule to check the functionality of those pages and avoid a massive headache.